 3½ cups of water

-Method: Wash the barley well and then cook it in a pressure cooker with three cups of water.
-Once the barley is cooked, simmer it for a few minutes and then add the apples along with the remaining water.
-Then cook it on low heat for about 10 minutes before pureeing the mixture.
-Then cool it and feed to baby.
+Method: Wash the barley well, and cook it in a pressure cooker with three cups of water.
+Once the barley is cooked, simmer it for a few minutes, and then add the apples along with the remaining water.
+Cook on low heat for about 10 minutes before pureeing the mixture.
+Then, cool it, and feed to the baby.

 Things to Remember